dhemery/dale.emery.name.dalefiction/site/content/posts/2007-12-mhr-scenes.md

 ---
-categories:
+title: "Many Happy Returns: The Scenes"
+date: 2007/12/01 15:42:31
+tags:
 - Many Happy Returns
-date: 2007/12/01 15:42:31
-tags: []

-title: Many Happy Returns--The Scenes
-comments: true
-published: true
-layout: post
 ---

 <dl> <dt>Here are all of the good bits from <em>Many Happy Returns</em>, all of the scenes in which stuff happens.
 I wrote a lot of other stuff, too, but it was mostly background stuff about the science and about the characters.</dt> <dt> </dt> <dt> </dt> <dt><strong>Cycle 0 (before time loops)